miguel-negrao/FolderSync/README.md

 The program will copy all folders selected in the tree view to a destination folder, maintaining the folder structure.

+Using the program:

-* Select source directory
+* Select the source directory.
-* Select destination directory
+* Select the destination directory.
-* Select folder to copy
+* Select folders to copy in the tree view.
-* 'Sync' will copy the selected folder using rsync
+* The 'Sync' button will copy the selected folders using rsync.

-The folder list is saved as 'folderlist.txt' in the source directory.
+* The folder list is saved as 'folderlist.txt' in the source directory.
+* The folder list is saved on program exit or on hitting the 'Save' button.

 ## Getting Started